Politics of Indonesia: Reform era

+However, a maximalist approach to democracy claims that free and fair elections are insufficient to consider a regime a democracy.
+Maximalists argue that these countries must also guarantee other social, political, and economic rights, often those found in consolidated democracies.
+These include human rights protections, civil rights, egalitarianism, judicial independence, and more.

-Civil Society in Indonesia
+Civil society in Indonesia

-Civil Society is a term that has been coined by both sides of the political spectrum for their respective interests.
+Civil society is a term that has been coined by both sides of the political spectrum for their respective interests.
 It is defined broadly by David Rieff as the wide range of organizations operating outside the governmental and business sectors.
 It has taken on ambiguous connotations as Robert Putnam has associated it with the strengthening of Democratic government while Sheri Berman has demonstrated how civil associations helped to collapse Weimar Germany.
 As with any other country, Indonesian civil society spans an array of organizations including professional, religious, intermediary, and mass-based.
 Under Suharto, civil society organizations (CSOs) often fought for democracy and human rights.